abhin4v/abhin4v.github.io/projects.md

 # Projects

 [abhin4v.github.io]
-: Source for this website [abhinavsarkar.net] _haskell_
+: The source for this website [abhinavsarkar.net] _haskell_

 [precis]
 : A minimal note taking app build over Github Pages _bash_

 [hastatic]
-: hastatic is a tiny static content web server for Docker _haskell_ _docker_
+: A tiny static content web server for Docker _haskell_ _docker_

 [ringo]
-: Tool to transform OLTP database schemas to OLAP database schemas automatically _haskell_
+: A tool to transform OLTP database schemas to OLAP database schemas _haskell_

 [purescript-amqp]
-: AMQP client _purescript_
+: An AMQP client _purescript_

 [purescript-metrics]
 : A metrics library _purescript_

 [hircarra]
-: Easy to use and extensible library to write IRC bots _haskell_
+: An easy to use and extensible library to write IRC bots _haskell_

 [hasdoku]
 : A fast sudoku solver _haskell_